Moongazing/todo-backend-with-dotnet8/README.md

 - **Entity Framework**: An object-relational mapper (ORM) for .NET, used for data access.
 - **Serilog**: A diagnostic logging library for .NET, providing a simple, structured logging solution.
 - **Redis**: An in-memory data structure store, used as a database, cache, and message broker.
-- **Fluent Validation**: A library for building strongly-typed validation rules.
+- **Fluent Validation**: A library for building strongly typed validation rules.
 - **MediatR**: A simple, unambitious mediator implementation in .NET for in-process messaging.

 ## Setup